estuary/flow/site/docs/concepts/derivations.md

 There are many views over this data that you might require, such as summaries of sender or receiver activity, or current account balances within your application.

-The following sections will refer to this example when discussing concepts.

 ## Transformations